pieeg-club/EEG-with-JetsonNano/README.md

 Full galvanic isolation from mains required.
 This also applies to the monitor.
 Use only a monitor that is powered by the RaspberryPI.
 #### Device pinout
-Shiled connceted with raspbberryPI only in the netxt points
+Shiled connceted with JetsonNano only in the netxt points

 #### Description of the code